microsoft/Forerunner/README.md

 --perflog
 ```

-Forerunner has an emulation feature which can log Ethereum network workload and reproduce the workload in emulation mode.
+Forerunner Ethereum has an emulation feature which can log Ethereum network workload and reproduce the workload in emulation mode.

 To log Ethereum network workload, use the basic flags and :